 Wire the discrete inputs and outputs into your application.
-Refer to the Node and Gateway datasheets for additional information about how to wire analog and other types of discrete I/O.
+Refer to the Node and Gateway datasheets for additional information.

-The Gateway can support up to three Nodes with the pre-mapped configurations available.
+The Gateway can support up to six Nodes with the pre-mapped configurations available.
 The Gateway's datasheet lists all possible configurations.